UW Bothell Scholarship, Research, and Creative Practice (SRCP) Grant Program

 In addition, applicants must submit the following supplemental materials with their proposals (labeled with appropriate section headings):

-- Curriculum Vitae: Provide a 2-page CV of the applicant(s), including a summary of involvement with all ongoing SRCP seed projects.
+- Curriculum Vitae: Provide a 2-page CV of the applicant(s), including a summary of involvement with all ongoing SRCP projects.

 - Letters of commitment from external funders (if any including other divisions within UW): Provide letters of commitment that the applicant has received from external programs offering funds for the project [the main proposal narrative must explain how the funding requested from SRCP provides for different activities than the external funding.]

-- Letters of support from community, policy or business partners, if applicable.
+- Letters of support from community, policy, or business partners, if applicable.

 The committee will evaluate proposals using a scoring rubric based on the criteria listed above.
-The committee will make their final recommendations to the VCAA or designee based on the quality of the proposals and will indicate the following: rubric scores; prioritized list of those proposals recommended for funding; bulleted list of strengths and weaknesses for each proposal).
-The Office of Research will provide each applicant with a summary of the committee’s feedback after the awards are announced.
+The committee will make their final recommendations to the VCAA or designee based on the quality of the proposals and will indicate the following: rubric scores; prioritized list of those proposals recommended for funding; bulleted list of strengths and weaknesses for each proposal.
+The Office of Sponsored Research will provide each applicant with a summary of the committee’s feedback after the awards are announced.

 In addition, the review committee will provide the VCAA and the GFO EC with a summary of possible improvements to the guidelines for the next grant cycle to improve our ability to meet the overall goal.

-Progress report includes:
+The progress report includes:

 - Faculty name